RexManglicmot/Lung-Cancer-Survival-Analysis/Lung-Cancer-Survival-Analysis.md

 There are a couple tasks that needs to be done.

-1.  we need to delete the number of NA values.
-Because each observation is an individual, it is best to delete the obersvation to get the dataset tidy.
-It is also not best to find take the average of some sort unlike business data (i.e. monthly profit).
+1. Because we looked at the structure, we see there are a few NA values; we need to delete the number of NA values.
+Because each observation is an individual, it is best to delete the observation to get the dataset tidy.
+Unlike business data (i.e. monthly profit), we cannot take the averages because we are dealing with individual patients.

-2.  we need to convert the variables into appropoate classes based on the data description in ?cancer.
-For example the variable status is a number and needs to convereted to a factor.
+2. We need to convert the variables into appropriate classes based on the data description in “?cancer”.
+For example the variable status is a number and needs to converted to a factor.

 ``` r
 #Count the number of NAs in the dataframe